Arizona Lawmakers Vote to Undo Near-Total Abortion Ban From 1864

 The near-total ban on abortions, which predates Arizona's statehood, permits abortions only to save the patient's life — and provides no exceptions for survivors of rape or incest.
 In a ruling last month, the Arizona Supreme Court suggested doctors could be prosecuted under the 1864 law, which says that anyone who assists in an abortion can be sentenced to two to five years in prison.

-Voting on the bill stretched more than an hour, amid impassioned speeches about the motivations behand individual votes.
+Voting on the bill stretched more than an hour, amid impassioned speeches about the motivations behind individual votes.

 "This is about the Civil War-era ban that criminalizes doctors and makes virtually all abortions illegal, the ban that the people of Arizona overwhelmingly don't want," said Democratic state Sen. Eva Burch.
 "We're here to repeal a bad law.
 I don't want us honoring laws about women written during a time when women were forbidden from voting because their voices were considered inferior to men."